hasantemel/12Sky2Launcher/README.md

 Install CefSharp by using Nuget on visual studio

+all feature is working now
-- Download and Extract patch -> working
+- Download and Extract patch
-- Exit Button -> working
+- Exit
-- Start Button -> need to enter/load client parameter | working
+- Start
-- Display Resulotion -> not working
+- Display Resulotion

 PRESENTVERSION.DAT //start at 00001<br/>
 00001<br/>